koloer-blus/pre-me-cli/README.md

 4. All templates support customized configuration startup for different development environments.
 5. Use `husky` to add `git commit` detection.
 6. `React Router Dom` and support for different languages ​​have been added, providing quick start `Demo` and preset `file system management`.
+7. You can use `npx` to always keep the template updated or use `npm` to install to make your favorite version stored locally.

 ### Highly self-modifying😯